 Whether you finally have the opportunity to turn your unused attic into a finished living space or you’ve simply decided not to put the project off any longer, there are a few considerations you will need to make before starting this rather large task.
-Finishing an attic is undoubtedly an excellent way to add equity and resale value to your home, and the conversion possibilities are limited only by your imagination and budget.

 Given the general layout of most of these spaces, particularly those featured in older homes, one of the best ideas is to transform the area into a fully functional loft.
 However, keep in mind that particular requirements must be met if the space is to be used as a future bedroom.
 Those, and other to-do items, are addressed below!

-- Get Your Attic Up to Code
+1. Get Your Attic Up to Code

-- Modern Homes Have More Limitations
+2. Modern Homes Have More Limitations

 Even if your attic meets all of the legal requirements, you will need to make sure it has adequate load-bearing capacity.
 This is extremely important for safety purposes, which is why you should hire a local contractor to perform an inspection.